MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization: Experiments

 \subsection{Case Study 1: Traffic Signs}

-We annotated an urban region including 4.74km of road with 261 signs (of which 23 were temporarily mounted) and evaluated our approach with high-resolution Cyclomedia images (786 images from early 2024) as well as crowd-sourced images from Mapillary (231 images from October 2023 to April 2024).
-The company Cyclomedia was commissioned for the task of street recording, the images cover 100\% of the streets (according to OpenStreetMap) while the images from Mapillary only cover 28\% in the same period.
-We analyzed, according to the driving direction, how many of the 261 signs should be theoretically visible, which yielded 258 for Cyclomedia (all of the temporary signs) and 86 for the Mapillary images (including 23 of the temporary signs).
-A key challenge for crowd-sourced data is GPS inaccuracy; camera coordinates deviate by several meters from actual coordinates, introducing significant location errors for objects.
-For twelve hand-measured images, we found a mean 5.5-meter deviation.
-In Table \ref{tab:signs_matching}, we present how many of those theoretically visible signs were found for both sources.
-For the database, we check for all of them.
-Area maps with camera positions, directions, and sign positions can be found in the supplementary material.
+We annotated an urban region encompassing 4.74 km of road with 261 traffic signs (23 of which were temporarily mounted).
+We evaluated our approach using high-resolution imagery from Cyclomedia (786 images from early 2024), commissioned specifically for street recording, as well as crowdsourced images from Mapillary (231 images from October 2023 to April 2024).
+Based on OpenStreetMap data, the Cyclomedia images provide 100\% street coverage, whereas the Mapillary images cover only 28\% of streets during the corresponding timeframe.
+By analyzing the driving direction, we determined the theoretical visibility of the signs: 258 signs should be visible in the Cyclomedia data (including all temporary signs), compared to 86 in the Mapillary data (including 23 temporary signs).
+A key challenge with crowd-sourced data is GPS inaccuracy.
+The recorded camera coordinates differ by several meters from their actual positions, resulting in significant localization errors for the objects.
+For twelve manually measured images, we found a mean deviation of 5.5 meters.

+Table \ref{tab:case_studies} (a) details the number of theoretically visible signs that were successfully detected in both image sources.
+We also compare the existing database entries against these manual annotations.